diafygi/acme-tiny/README.md

 This is a tiny, auditable script that you can throw on your server to issue and renew [Let's Encrypt](https://letsencrypt.org/) certificates.
-Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possilbe (currently less than 200 lines).
+Since it has to be run on your server and have access to your private Let's Encrypt account key, I tried to make it as tiny as possible (currently less than 200 lines).
 The only prerequisites are python and openssl.

 **PLEASE READ THE SOURCE CODE!
 YOU MUST TRUST IT WITH YOUR PRIVATE KEYS!**